100 Year History

 2009: 20 years of service

-Travellers Aid Access Service is more successful than ever at Flinders Street Station and Southern Cross Station, celebrating its 20th birthday.
+Travellers Aid Personal Care Service is more successful than ever at Flinders Street Station and Southern Cross Station, celebrating its 20th birthday.

 2014: Expanding to regional Victoria